Skip to contents

 The specific implementation of the weights during distance matrix calculations is dependent on the distance metric used, which you can learn more about in the distance metrics vignette.

-For example, in the domain scheme, all variables of the same domain are concatenated prior to distance matrix calculation.
-If you have any domains with multiple types of variables (e.g., continuous and categorical), that will mean that the mixed distance metric (Gower’s method by default) will be used, and weights will be applied but only on a per-domain basis.
+For example, in the domain scheme, all features of the same domain are concatenated prior to distance matrix calculation.
+If you have any domains with multiple types of features (e.g., continuous and categorical), that will mean that the mixed distance metric (Gower’s method by default) will be used, and weights will be applied but only on a per-domain basis.

-Here’s a more concrete example on how data set-up and SNF scheme can influence the variable weighting process: consider generating a data_list where every single input dataframe contains only 1 input variable.
+Here’s a more concrete example on how data set-up and SNF scheme can influence the feature weighting process: consider generating a data_list where every single input dataframe contains only 1 input feature.
 If that data_list is processed exclusively using the “individual” SNF scheme, feature weights won’t matter.
 This is because the individual SNF scheme calculates individual distance metrics for every input dataframe separately before fusing them together with SNF.
-Anytime a distance matrix is calculated, it’ll be for a single variable only, and the purpose of feature weighting (changing the relative contributions of input variables during the distance matrix calculations) will be lost.
+Anytime a distance matrix is calculated, it’ll be for a single feature only, and the purpose of feature weighting (changing the relative contributions of input features during the distance matrix calculations) will be lost.